 The vaccinations against serogroup B must be administered twice, depending on the vaccine at intervals of 1 or 6 months.

 Side effects reported include loss of appetite, irritability, headache, stomach and intestinal discomfort, and fatigue.

-To find out which vaccinations are appropriate for your planned trip, simply make an appointment for a travel medicine consultation at one of our Avi Medical practices and talk to our medical team.
-They'll tell you what to look out for to ensure you're safe and relaxed on your next trip.
+To find out which vaccinations are useful for your planned trip, simply make an appointment for a travel medicine consultation at one of our Avi Medical practices and discuss with our medical team.
+The team will tell you what to look out for so that you can travel safely and relaxed on your next trip.